vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 ## System message

-This is the system message that determines the bot's behaviour:
+This is the system message that determines Khuluma's behaviour:

 ```
 system_setup_message = `